Actions and Detail Panel

 Introduction to AEO (Authorised Economic Operator)

-AEO status went live within the EU on the 1st January 2008, and although it’s not currently mandatory, companies involved in the export/import process will have a commercial decision to make as to whether they apply for this Security and Customs status.
+This half day workshop will review the standards for both aspects - customs and security.
 This is not for the faint-hearted and anyone looking into the AEO standards criteria will recognise that this is a major project involving many key personnel in the business.

 This is part of our customs workshop series, designed to help importers and exporters navigate customs procedures effectively.
 Each half day session will focus on specific customs procedures to help ensure you’re businesses is benefitting from them, maintain effective and compliant in-house processes, and minimise potential Duty/VAT liabilities.

 Following the introduction of the Union Customs Code in May 2016, there are planned changes to import, export and storage procedures.
 This will affect any business seeking authorisation for customs regimes, and will lead to more scrutiny of valuations, tariff codes and origins.

 Union Customs Code, centralised clearance, customs procedures, temporary storage, deferment accounts, guarantees for duty relief, best practice.